ucla-data-archive/2017-sio-osfdemo/_episodes/02-project-setup.md

 * We talked before about the problems that can arise when we either don’t document work, or we try and go and back document work once a study is accepted for publication.
 This becomes even more challenging when you have multiple collaborators, especially if they are at different institutions, and you have been sending materials back and forth by email.
 * What you’ll often end up with is a very distribute network of materials, so you’ll have some things on your computer, some things in dropbox, a bunch of different version of some things going back and forth in various email threads.
 * Collaborators perhaps getting out of version sync with each other…this makes it very difficult to try and go back and recreate the workflow or find particular files.
-* to solve some of these problems, we’re going to set up a collaborate space for our research study using the OSF to help document and organize our research all in one place for everyone involved in the project.
+* to solve some of these problems, we’re going to set up a collaboration space for our research study using the OSF to help document and organize our research all in one place for everyone involved in the project.
 * Now that you’re all signed in, you should be all be seeing the **project dashboard**.
 * A **project** on the site can be anything: a lab group, an organization, a grant, a line of research, an individual experiment, etc.